cardiffnlp/tweetnlp/README.md

 |Tweet Embedding                    | [cambridgeltl/tweet-roberta-base-embeddings-v1](https://huggingface.co/cambridgeltl/tweet-roberta-base-embeddings-v1)                                   | TBA |

-To use an other model from local/huggingface modelhub, one can simply provide the model path/alias to the `load` function.
+To use an other model from local/huggingface modelhub, one can simply provide the model path/alias to the `load_model` function.

-`tweetnlp.load('task', model='model-path/alias')`

-Or any classification model can be used without specifying the task.
+Below is an example to load a model for NER.

 ```python
 import tweetnlp